Flow around a Sphere#

 velocity distribution 150 pressure distribution 150

-It is possible the acknowledge how better the mesh fits the velocity profile than in the previous example.
-The resulting drag coefficient of 0.880 is more accurate than determined using the static mesh, and does not take much more time to execute than the previous example.
+It is possible to observe that this mesh allows us to obtain a better velocity profile than in the previous example.
+The resulting drag coefficient of 0.880 is more accurate than the one determined using the static mesh, and does not take much more time to execute than the previous example.

 Possibilities for Extension#